OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/call-javascript-from-csharp.md

         // This is JavaScript code
         alert('Hello from JavaScript');

-        // Let's call the C# method "MyCSharpMethod" from this JavaScript code.
+        // Let's call the C# method 'MyCSharpMethod' from this JavaScript code.
 Due to the fact that it is passed as the first parameter to this ExecuteJavaScript call, we can access it with $0:
         $0();

     ", (Action)MyCSharpMethod);